imivi/arknights-pulls-calculator/README.md

 * You can click on a pull count to **spend pulls**.
 The resources spent will be automatically calculated and deducted.

+* When spending pulls, the chance of pulling the rate-up operator(s) is shown.
+The data comes from [Krooster's headhunting calculator](https://www.krooster.com/tools/rateup).

 ## NOT included in the calculations

 * **24 free pulls** on each limited banner (every 3 months) are listed separately.
 They are excluded from the running total because they can't be saved.